richjava/simple-video-player/7-learn-about-developer-use-case/README.md

 # simple-video-player
 A really simple Youtube video player built in jQuery without the Youtube API.
+No styling, just code.
+The focus is on learning how to build a basaic Javascript/jQuery single page application from a set of use cases.

 ## Use cases